winprn/starknet-agent-kit/README.md

 A NestJS-based toolkit for creating AI agents that can interact with the Starknet blockchain.

 > ⚠️ **Warning**: This kit is currently under development.
-Please note that sharing sensitive information (private keys, personal data, etc.) with AI models involves inherent security risks.
+Use it at your own risk!
+Please be aware that sharing sensitive information such as private keys, personal data, or confidential details with AI models or tools carries inherent security risks.
+The contributors of this repository are **not responsible** for any loss, damage, or issues arising from its use.

 ## Getting Started